Documentation

-This documentation is only concerned with the code you will actually need to know, all methods used internally are committed, but they are all documented in the source code.
+This documentation is only concerned with the code you will actually need to know, all methods used internally are omitted, but they are all documented in the source code.

 Validate (class)